- Learning Center

 To start, an entrepreneur must identify the structure of their business like sole proprietor, partnership, S-Corp, LLC, etc. Independent contractors can also apply.

 It’s important here to note that the Small Business Administration is not a lender.
-You’ll be working with a bank or other financial institution who will approve your completed application and administer the funds.
+You’ll be working with another financial institution, like SmartBiz Loans.

 Payroll calculation for PPP loan applications

 After filling in general information, like your address and legal business name, you’re asked to calculate your average monthly payroll to come to your loan amount request.

 It sounds fairly simple.
 However, new laws expand the definition of payroll in significant ways.

 Payroll is calculated for most small businesses using payroll x 2.5 (or x 3.5 for NAICS 72 applicants in the hospitality industry) to equal the loan request amount (may not exceed $2,000,000).
 You must provide the following:

 Number of employees

 (including affiliates, if applicable; may not exceed 300):